A Note on the Hyperbolicity Cone of the Specialized V\'amos Polynomial: The V amos polynomial

 \section{The V\'amos polynomial}

-{ } Consider the specialized V\'amos polynomial: Wagner and Wei \cite{WW} have shown that $h_4$ is hyperbolic with respect to $e=(1,1,0,0)^{\rm T}$ and Br\"and\'en \cite{Bra11} has proved that no power of $h_4$ admits a definite determinantal representation. \begin{Remark}{ } Note that in fact the authors of \cite{Bra11} and \cite{WW} considered the polynomial $h_{V_8}$, which is the bases generating polynomial of the V\'amos matroid $V_8$.
+Consider the specialized V\'amos polynomial: Wagner and Wei \cite{WW} have shown that $h_4$ is hyperbolic with respect to and Br\"and\'en \cite{Bra11} has proved that no power of $h_4$ admits a definite determinantal representation. \begin{remark} Note that in fact the authors of \cite{Bra11} and \cite{WW} considered the polynomial $h_{V_8}$, which is the bases generating polynomial of the V\'amos matroid $V_8$.
 This is a multiaffine polynomial in eight variables of degree four and one can obtain $h_4$ by restricting $h_{V_8}$ to a linear subspace.
 Wagner and Wei \cite{WW} proved that $h_{V_8}$ is hyperbolic and Br\"and\'en proved that no power of $h_{V_8}$ admits a definite determinantal representation.
 It is easy to see, that both properties spread to $h_4$.
-These two are the only known examples of this type. \end{Remark} We will show that the hyperbolicity cone of $h_4$ is nevertheless a spectrahedral cone.
-In order to apply the construction of the previous section, we choose $d'=3$, $m=9$ and
+All polynomials that are known to have these properties are constructed in some way from the V\'amos matroid, see also \cite{Burt14}. \end{remark} We will show that the hyperbolicity cone of $h_4$ is nevertheless a spectrahedral cone.
+In order to apply the construction of the previous section, we choose $d'=3$, $m=7$ and

-Solving the semidefinite program (\ref{eq:sdp}) yields the following symmetric $9 \times 9$ matrices:
+\begin{remark} All entries of $\ul{f}$ vanish on the real singularities of the hypersurface defined by $h_4$. \end{remark} Solving the semidefinite program (\ref{eq:sdp}) (for example using \cite{yalmip}) yields the following four symmetric $7 \times 7$ matrices:

-The matrix $A_1+A_2$ is positive definite, all eigenvalues are bigger than $0,5$.
-We will show that the hyperbolicity cone $\Co\nolimits_{h_4}(e)$ has the following representation:
+The matrix $A_1+A_2$ is positive definite, all eigenvalues are bigger than $0,1$.
+We will show that the hyperbolicity cone $\Lambda_{+}(h_4,e)$ has the following representation: